Quick Answer

 Some VPP programs (like Amber SmartShift) allow you to set your own reserve levels and even override dispatch decisions through a mobile app.
 Others (like AGL VPP) have fixed reserves with less user control.

-Best VPP Providers 2025
+What Are the Best VPP Providers in 2025?

 If you decide to join a VPP, here are the leading options: